YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario01/2_Operator/README.md

 #########################################################################################

 **GOAL:**
-With Trident 20.07, it is now possible to an Operator to upgrade from non-Operator based architectures.
+Starting with Trident 20.07, it is now possible to an Operator to upgrade from non-Operator based architectures.
-Before moving to the upgrade, we will first need to delete & clean up the current deployment.
+Before moving to the upgrade to Trident 20.10, we will first need to delete & clean up the current deployment.

-## A. Cleanup up Trident & Download the new version
+## A. Cleanup up Trident, Download the new version & do some preparation work

 *tridenctlctl* is the tool shipped with Trident in order to interact with it.
 It is also recommended to install Trident in its own namespace (usually called *trident*)